Concierge

 Understanding 1099 expenses and how they differ from employee expenses is crucial for proper accounting and compliance.

-The rise of global distributed teams isn't just a pandemic-era trend—it's a fundamental shift in how work happens.
+The rise of global distributed teams isn't just a pandemic-era trend but a fundamental shift in how work happens.
 Businesses gain several advantages when partnering with international contractors:

 • Cost-effectiveness: Hiring contractors eliminates expenses like benefits, office space, and certain taxes